varunmadduri/getdata-015-project/CodeBook.md

-run_analysis.R: All the R code is in the run_analysis.R file
+Here's a description of the variable names in the R script (run_analysis.R):

-tidyData.txt: The output containing the tidy data set
+	filenames:		list of files in the training and test data sets